charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-3-split.md

     * Apply patches or cherry-picks to the feature branch
     * Use `git add --patch` or `git add --edit` to selectively split out changes into separate commits

-* If a commit gets too large, you can rebase your branch, and mark that particular commit to be edited (`git rebase HASH_OF_COMMIT~1`).
-    * The rebase will replay that commit, and stage the changes, but will not commit them, allowing you to edit the commit.
-    * Use `git add --patch` or `git add --edit` to selectively split out changes
-    * Remember you can also perform the same procedure on the resulting commits, further splitting each commit into sub-commits.

 This post contains many common patterns applied to different workflows.

 # Managing Complexity